-What is the U of A’s involvement in fraternities & sororities?
+What is the U of A’s involvement in fraternities and sororities?

-Like many student groups at the U of A, Fraternities and sororities are recognized as registered student groups by the University and Students' Union and are supported by local alumni advisors, their international headquarters, and a Fraternity and Sorority Advisor in the Office of the Dean of Students.
+Like many student groups at the U of A, fraternities and sororities are recognized as registered student groups by the University and Students' Union and are supported by local alumni advisors, their international headquarters, and the Office of the Dean of Students.